jiaqileng/jiaqileng.github.io/_pages/about.md

 1. Theoretical foundations and designs of quantum algorithms,
 2. Resource-efficient implementation of quantum algorithms,
-3. Theory and software for quantum optimization.
+3. Software toolchains for quantum applications.